Analysis | Patrick Mahomes and the Kansas City Chiefs absorb a loss unlike any they’ve suffered before

 For the first four years of his charmed career, Mahomes won a Super Bowl, became the face of the NFL, started a business empire, transformed Kansas City’s image of itself, urged Americans to vote and launched a presumed dynasty.
 He also made the Chiefs impervious to humiliation.
 He almost never lost, and when he did the final seconds determined the outcome.

-Mahomes is still a quarterback worth believing in, and the Chiefs may still stack Lombardi Trophies.
+Mahomes is still a quarterback worth believing in, and the Chiefs may still stack Lombardi trophies.
 No longer can he claim to unacquainted with the wrong end of an NFL butt-kicking.
-The Chiefs suffered the biggest loss of Mahomes’s young career in perhaps his biggest game, a 31-9 loss that likely delayed, or possibly derailed, Kansas City’s burgeoning dynasty and made the task of surpassing Tom Brady in the NFL annals an even more astronomical mission.
+The Chiefs suffered the biggest defeat of Mahomes’s young career in perhaps his biggest game, a 31-9 loss that likely delayed, or possibly derailed, Kansas City’s burgeoning dynasty and made the task of surpassing Tom Brady in the NFL annals an even more astronomical mission.

 The Chiefs’ startling demise came swiftly and thoroughly.
 They did not score a touchdown for the first time since Mahomes and Coach Andy Reid joined forces and revolutionized NFL offense.
 They did not score double-digit points for the first time with Mahomes behind center and failed to reach 20 for the third time in his 54 career starts.
 Mahomes had never lost by more than eight.
-He had lost nine times in his career by a total of 38 points.
-In one night, the Buccaneers dusted him by more than half that total.
+He had lost nine times in his career, including playoff games, by a total of 44 points.
+In one night, the Buccaneers dusted him by half that total.

 “I didn’t see it coming at all,” Reid said.
 “I thought we were going to come in and we were going to play these guys just like we’ve been playing teams.
 And it didn’t happen that way.
 They did a nice job.
 Give them credit.
 I didn’t anticipate this coming at all.”